VirgilGameDev/VirgilGameDev/README.md

-- 👋 Hi, I’m Virgil
+- 👋 Hi, I’m Virgil!
-- 👀 I’m interested in Game Dev & Web Dev
+- 👀 I’m passionate by Game Dev, as Game Designer and Unity3D Developer.
-- 🌱 Autodidact and MOOC's addict, I’m currently learning Python & JS
+- 🌱 Autodidact and MOOC's addict, I’m currently learning C#.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : virgil@pixrush.com